Salem, South Dakota: Education

 Salem, South Dakota is home to one public school.
 Public school McCook Central teaches students from kindergarten to high school.
 The town had a private Christian school, Saint Mary's, for over 100 years, before it closed operations in 2023.

 McCook Central High School had a student to teacher ratio of 13:1 and had 111 students enrolled in the 2013–14 school year.
 The high school's student body makeup for the 2013–14 school year was 49% male and 51% female.
-The public school has been under construction for over a year and its $7.1 million building project will soon be completed.
-The new building will house the middle school and high school students at the school.
-The new building will be replacing the original school which was built in 1924.
-The new school will have a stage, performing arts center, commons areas, classrooms, offices, and bathrooms.
+The public school had a $7.1 million building project.
+The new building houses the middle school and high school students at the school.
+The new building will replaced the original school which was built in 1924.
+The new school has a stage, performing arts center, commons areas, classrooms, offices, and bathrooms.
 The most-popular student activities at the public school are FFA, band, chorus, and sports.